dgkim5360/today-i-learned/2019-1/week4-2-erd-rules-and-problem-solving.md

   - e.g., weak entity type with only one 1-M identifying relationship
   - Then, this must have a local key + borrowed PK from the parent entity type
   - Violation of PK Rule if local key is missing

+### Extended Diagram Rules

+##### Connection Consistency Rules
+- Relationship/Entity Connection Rule: Relationships connect two entity types (not necessarily distinct).
+- Relationship/Relationship Connection Rule: Relationships are not connected to other relationships.
+- Redundant Foreign Key Rule: FKs are not used.

+##### Identification Dependency Rules
+- Weak Entity Type Rule: Weak entity types have at least one identifying relationship.
+- Identifying Relationship Rule: At least one participating entity type must be weak for each identifying relationship.
+- Identification Dependency Cardinality Rule:
+  The minimum and maximum cardinality must equal 1 for a weak entity type in all identifying relationships.